umee-network/testnets/networks/umee-alpha-mainnet-2/week4.md

 ### Task 2
  * Create **3rd** umee wallet and use it to pay for your transactions fees using **feegrant** module.
 Best practice is to use the **2nd umee wallet** and send Umee tokens from your 2nd wallet to your **validator balance**
- * You will be asked to submit **5** umee chain tx HASHs which has fees paid by grantee
+ * You will be asked to submit **5** umee chain tx HASHs which has fees paid by granter

 ## Feegrant
 This module allows accounts to grant fee allowances and to use fees from their accounts.
 Grantees can execute any transaction without the need to maintain sufficient fees.